WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2022-08-22-manage-kubernetes-resources-with-kustomize.md

 Kustomize allows you to easily create configuration files of your Kubernetes resources.
 This post gave a short introduction to Kustomize because Azure Arc uses Flux as its GitOps operator which uses Kustomize to configure your deployments.

-[In my next](/securely-deploy-application-azure-arc-with-flux-gitops), I will show you how to use Flux on Azure Arc to deploy your resources to Kubernetes with the help of Kustomize.
+[In my next post](/secure-application-deployments-azure-arc-flux-gitops), I will show you how to use Flux on Azure Arc to deploy your resources to Kubernetes with the help of Kustomize.

 This post is part of ["Azure Arc Series - Manage an on-premises Kubernetes Cluster with Azure Arc"](/manage-on-premises-kubernetes-with-azure-arc).